Custom Wordpress CMS Development

 Wordpress Installation and Setup

-Wordpress is really quite simple to install and let your site go live.
-The hardest part of installation is the beginning when you need to configure your PHP database.
-Since Wordpress is run solely off of PHP, make sure the server you use supports that programming language.
-Once installed, you’ll notice that you have one, maybe two, generic templates for you to choose from.
-A simple search on Google for templates will come up with both paid and free styles for you to install.
-You’re welcome to install free templates to see what they look like up close and personal.
-If you decide you don’t like a template simply delete it and continue your search until you find the style that’s right for you.
+Setting up a new Wordpress can be done by downloading the free installation files at https://WordPress.org.
+In general the hardest part is the installation and configuration of your PHP database.
+Since Wordpress is run off of PHP, make sure the server supports the server side programing language.
+Once installed, you’ll notice that you have two generic templates for you to choose from.
+A simple search on Google for for 'Wordpress templates' will come up with thousands of themes for you to browse.
+You’re welcome to install templates to see what they look like on your website.
+Wordpress allows your to change themes with a few clicks so you decide you don’t like a template simply delete it and continue your search until you find the style that’s right for you.

-Wordpress is Easy Once You Get Started:
+Wordpress is Powerful Once You Get Started

-Once you’ve got Wordpress and your template of choice installed, it’s time to configure your software.
-You’ll want to change things like permalinks, SEO rules, and install plugins that will adapt to the needs that you’re looking for, including social media buttons that help link your page to Facebook, Twitter, and other social media channels.
+Wordpress offers the convenience of responsive design, which allows websites to be optimized for display on mobile and smart phones.
+Once you’ve got Wordpress and your template of choice installed, it’s time to configure your CMS.
+You’ll want to change things like logos, URL structure, content and more.
+Also take the time to install plugins that will adapt to the needs that you’re looking for, including social media buttons that help link your website to your business pages on Facebook, Twitter, and other social media channels.